 Well, I’m going to teach you just that.

-In my travels around the world and my conversations with language learners I’ve noticed that German is often seen as a difficult language.
+In my travels around the world and my conversations with language learners I've noticed that the German language is often seen as difficult.

 Yes, German vocabulary is gendered.
 Yes, there are some really long words to learn.
 And yes, the grammar isn't always intuitive.

 But there's plenty about German that is easy too.

 I'd like to share six steps to help you learn how to speak German.

 This is the language hacker's approach to learning German, so give these steps a try and you'll be speaking German faster than you ever thought possible.

 Table of contents

 - Step 1: Find Your “Big Why” for Learning German – Reason and Passion

 - Step 2: Create a Mini-Germany in Your Home – Immersion without Travel